 Lincoln City, Indiana

 Named in 1881 and encompassing the historic farm where Abraham Lincoln lived from age 7 to 21, Lincoln City, IN quickly became a thriving community featuring frequent rail service, hotels, stores, churches, schools and taverns.
 Today, much of the original town has been removed to feature Lincoln’s frontier home as part of the Lincoln Boyhood National Memorial.
 Lincoln’s mother, Nancy Hanks, is buried in Lincoln City where, in 1859, Lincoln said: “There I grew up.”
 Today, Lincoln City is a quiet, rural community of only a few hundred people.
-The screening took place at the Lincoln Boyhood National Memorial, in partnership with the Lincoln Amphitheatre and Spier Spencer Chapter of the National Society of the Daughters of the American Revolution.
+The screening took place at the Memorial in partnership with the Lincoln Amphitheatre and Spier Spencer Chapter of the National Society of the Daughters of the American Revolution.

 A childhood neighbor of Abraham Lincoln in both Kentucky and Indiana helped settle the town of Lincoln, KS in the late 1860s.
 Descendants of Lincoln's mother, Nancy Hanks, still live in the county.
 Wheat, sorghum, beans and alfalfa are grown here.
 Cattle are raised amid rolling hills of native pastures fenced by limestone posts (or “post rocks”) and the countryside is graced by limestone homes and barns.
 Windmills of the homestead years along Interstate 70 are now dwarfed by miles of towering wind farms, a modern day legacy of President Lincoln signing the Homestead Act in 1862.
 For the past 23 years, the 1300-resident town has hosted a Lincoln Reenactment weekend over President’s Day Weekend.
 The Feb.
 12th screening was hosted by the Lincoln County Historical Society in partnership with the Nicodemus Historical Society.
 Nicodemus is the only remaining western town established by African Americans during the Reconstruction Period following the Civil War.